mikejhale/debug-bar-suite/README.md

 This will log and profile remote requests made through the HTTP API.

+### Query Monitor
+Query Monitor is a debugging plugin for anyone developing with WordPress.
+You can view debugging and performance information on database queries, hooks, conditionals, HTTP requests, redirects and more.
+It has some advanced features not available in other debugging plugins, including automatic AJAX debugging and the ability to narrow down things by plugin or theme.

 ## Features
 * Allows for several Debug Bar Add-ons to be enabled at once
 * Optionally disable Add-ons in Settings (Under `Tools`)